robecampbelljr/MUD/README.md

 # Congratulations!
 You can now connect to and explore the BeginnerTutorialWorld!
 Once connected, you will be instructed how to create a character and how to login.
 # Create your own world
 If you want to create your own world within this MUD/ parent directory you can!
-Following the instructions in the [initialize new game] tutorial on the [evennia docs] page to create your own world and follow the [Beginner Tutorial] yourself!
+Following the instructions in the [initialize new game] tutorial on the [evennia docs] page to create your own world and follow the [Evennia Beginner Tutorial] yourself!

 [initialize new game]: https://www.evennia.com/docs/latest/Setup/Installation.html#initialize-a-new-game
 [evennia docs]: https://www.evennia.com/docs/latest/index.html